ocastroa/GeolocationWithSignals/README.md

 ```
 4) Open the [MapsActivity.java](https://github.com/ocastroa/GeolocationWithSignals/blob/master/app/src/main/java/com/example/geolocationwithsignals/MapsActivity.java) file in Android Studio and replace 'Your_Pub_Key_Here' and 'Your_Sub_Key_Here' with your Pub/Sub API keys.

 5) Run the app on two emulators, drag and drop the marker anywhere you please, and watch the location change on both emulators!
+Check out this [demo video](https://youtu.be/x8m7PS2TUZo).

 ## Build Your Own Geolocation App